 • Damaged leaves may not fully recover but should stop worsening

-Once the issue is resolved, you can remove heavily damaged leaves if necessary.
+Once the issue is resolved, you can remove heavily damaged leaves if necessary, as these are prone to attracting insects.

 Growing in Hydroponics